 Both engines utilize the Japanese automaker’s space-saving “boxer” layout, meaning their cylinders are horizontally opposed rather than arranged vertically inline or in a “v.”
 And both again mate with a continuously variable transmission.

 A CVT plays the role of a conventional automatic transmission but doesn’t have stepped gear ratios.
 Outback’s CVT comes with steering wheel shift paddles that give drivers some manual-type gear control.
 For ’18, the number of “step shifts” increases to seven, from six.
 And in the 2.5i models, changes to engine and CVT internals reduce noise during acceleration, although not enough to erase the engine drone during rapid acceleration that’s a characteristic CVTs.
 Part of the problem is that Outback’s four-cylinder engine is technically out of step, lacking the smoother efficiency of direct fuel injection.
 Note that Subaru upgrades this 2.5-liter for the redesigned 2019 Forester, giving it direct fuel injection and increasing output to 182 horsepower and 176 pound-feet of torque.
 Look for something similar in Outback’s future.

 All Subarus except the rear-wheel-drive BRZ sports coupe come with an AWD system tailored to their market segment and price point.
 Outback’s boasts torque vectoring, which aids handling by distributing power laterally as well as longitudinally.
 It also has the automaker’s X-Mode programming, which bolsters off-road grip and control.
 In all, it’s a sophisticated setup that can gets an Outback through terrain that would alarm many of its owners and embarrass lots of trucky-looking rivals.

-Will fuel economy improve?
+Does fuel economy improve?

-Will it have new features?
+Does it have new features?

-How will 2018 prices be different?
+Are 2018 prices different?